 My granddaughters and I had so much fun that we couldn't stop there!
 We picked up some inexpensive t-shirts for them and decided we could do something cute with pom poms on them.

 I've also seen ideas with sweaters using pom poms as polka dots, or in heart shapes.
 Here is a pom pom choker for just $4 right now at Lulus!
 The ideas are endless!
 If you don't have time to make anything with them, just keep one in your pocket as a warm fuzzy whenever you feel it in there!
 These cute fuzzy things can't help but cheer you! :)

 Creators of Hot Cocoa Bombs! (copyrighted)

-Helen Reynolds: Mother of six children , grandmother to seven so far.
-I love to cook, craft and create things and I especially love doing that with my family, So, when my lawyer daughter, Lindsey, and my artist daughter, Madalynn, and I came up with the idea of Hot Cocoa Bombs, this blog was born.
+Helen Reynolds: Mother of six children , grandmother to ten and counting!
+I love to cook, craft and create things and I especially love doing that with my family, So, when my lawyer daughter, Lindsey, my artist daughter, Madalynn, and I came up with the idea of Hot Cocoa Bombs, this blog was born.
+Then, one more daughter, with her technical and science skills, plus creativity has joined in to round us out!
 Read more about us here!

 Get my Blog Button

 <div align="center"><a href=" http://threewinksdesign.weebly.com" title="3WinksDesign"><img src=" http://threewinksdesign.weebly.com/uploads/4/2/4/5/42456147/button_orig.png" alt="3WinksDesign" style="border:none;" /></a></div